-Alameda Municipal Power (AMP) is the City of Alameda’s publicly owned electric utility, and the City’s Public Utilities Board, which is appointed by the City Council, approves our rates.
-As a 130-year-old municipal utility, our rates are based on the cost to provide service; there is no profit built in.
-Instead, the revenue from electricity sales goes toward operation of the system and then to improving community services and quality of life for residents through annual transfers to the City’s General Fund.
+Alameda Municipal Power (AMP) is the City of Alameda's publicly owned electric utility, and the City's Public Utilities Board, which is appointed by the City Council, approves our rates.
+Our rates are based on the cost to provide service; there is no profit built in.
+Instead, the revenue from electricity sales goes toward operation of the system and then to improving community services and quality of life for residents through annual transfers to the City's General Fund.

 When we talk about rates, there are two different aspects: Customer Charges and Electric Charges:

 The customer charge is a fixed monthly charge.
 It appears on everyone's bill, regardless of whether a single kilowatt of energy was used.
 The charge is intended to cover the costs of providing a standard service connection and basic customer service.